basilHammad/react-rawa/README.md

 This project is set up with create react app.
 Below are the instructions to set up the environment and run the project.

+make sure to have the backend project running before running the app

 ## Environment Variables

 Create a `.env` file in the root directory of your project. add the following variables to .env file: